How to Stream Live Video on a Website

 Live Streaming Equipment

-The most important basic piece of gear you need for broadcasting live video stream is a camera.
+The most important basic piece of live streaming equipment you need for broadcasting is a camera.
 (Of course, if you’re doing audio-only streaming, you just need a microphone.)
 Full 1080p high definition video cameras are cheaper than ever before.
 Nowadays, HD video cameras come in a range of prices and styles for diverse needs and budgets.
 You can check out our list of compatible cameras for live streaming if you’re not sure where to start.

 Let’s say you’ve chosen and set up working broadcasting equipment.
 What’s next?
 The next step is to choose a way to encode your video for the internet.